ARMmbed/mbed-os-example-ble/README.md

 Running the examples
 ---------------------------------

-When example application is running information about activity is printed over the serial connection.
+When example application is running, information about activity is printed over the serial connection.
 The default serial baudrate has been set to 115200 for these examples.
 Please have a client open and connected to the board.
 You may use: